ClementTsang/bottom/docs/content/contribution/issues-and-pull-requests.md

 Please use the [feature request template](https://github.com/ClementTsang/bottom/issues/new?assignees=&labels=feature&template=feature_request.md&title=) and fill it out.
 Remember to give details about what the feature is along with why you think this suggestion will be useful.

-Also please check whether or not an existing issue has covered your specific feature request!
+Also, please check whether an existing issue has covered your specific feature request!

 ## Pull requests